 Rose also invented camera equipment — in the early days, cameramen often had to solve problems by building things themselves.
 In 1917, he wrote about his 800-foot film magazine for Motion Picture News (at the time, most magazines held 400 feet of film).
 In 1918 he filed for a patent on his Cinema Film Tester, a small box that developed two feet of film in five minutes so camera operators could see how the film would react under location lighting conditions.
 They didn’t have to wait a day for exposed footage to be taken back to the studio to be developed.
 His patent was approved on January 4, 1921, but it didn’t get manufactured.

-Most film production was moving to Los Angeles, and by January 13, 1920 when the census was taken the Rose family was there, too.
+Most film production was moving to Los Angeles, and by January 13, 1920 when the census was taken the Rose family was there, too (a 1944 article mentioned that Mrs. Rose had been suggesting the move since 1916, so she was happy to go).
 In February 1920 he was hired by Metro Pictures to shoot Burning Daylight, an adventure film based on a Jack London story.
 He shot six more films for that company, then in 1922, he moved to Universal, where he stayed until 1928.
 As a cameraman under contract, he shot whatever needed doing, including features like director John M. Stahl’s The Dangerous Age (1922), Smoldering Fires (1925) with Pauline Fredericks, and serials like With Stanley in Africa (1922).
 While working on the latter, American Cinematographer reported that he “had a bout with a lion the other day and had to climb a ladder to save his bacon.
 Jack didn’t know until after the excitement that the lion was worse scared than he.”

 Naturally he soon joined the American Society of Cinematographers, and in 1922 he was elected Treasurer and he served for a year.
 He regularly contributed to their journal, American Cinematographer.
 His first article was “How Cameras Act in Honolulu,” in which he reported on his Hawaiian location work on a comedy travelogue; he discovered that the sunlight, despite appearances, was less bright there so he had to increase his exposures.